anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

     Go to https://explorer.palm-uat.xyz for testnet deployments and to https://explorer.palm.io for mainnet deployments and paste the address of your contract into the search bar.

 !!! information
-    The next logical step would be to mint an NFT with the contract you just deployed, you can learn how to do this in [How to mint an NFT on the Palm Network using Hardhat](./Mint-NFT-using-Hardhat.md)
+    The next logical step would be to mint an NFT with the contract you just deployed, you can learn how to do this in [How to mint an NFT on the Palm network using Hardhat](./Mint-NFT-using-Hardhat.md)

 !!! question